MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-connect-azure-cost-management.md

 ---
-title: Connect to Azure Cost Management data in Power BI Desktop.
+title: Connect to Microsoft Cost Management data in Power BI Desktop.
 description: Easily connect to Azure and gain insights about your Azure cost and usage with Power BI Desktop
 author: davidiseminger
 ms.author: davidi